litestar-org/litestar/docs/usage/routing/handlers.rst

 - :doc:`/usage/requests`
 - :doc:`injected dependencies </usage/dependency-injection>`

-Additionally, you can specify the following special kwargs, what's called "reserved keywords" internally:
+Additionally, you can specify the following special kwargs, what is called "reserved keywords" internally:

 * ``cookies``: injects the request :class:`cookies <.datastructures.cookie.Cookie>` as a parsed dictionary.